-Calon Wen is a Welsh dairy co-operative made up of 23 dairy farmers including Director, David Edge.
+Calon Wen is a Welsh organic dairy co-operative made up of 23 dairy farmers including Director, David Edge.

 David’s farm, Cop House Farm, was owned by his parents and their parents before them.
 His grandparents took on the farm in 1945.
 His grandfather was an arable farmer, growing potatoes and corn, along with a 45 strong dairy herd, sheep, pigs and poultry too.